Saint-Leonard, Quebec: Aquatics

-The Saint-Léonard Aquatic Complex (Complexe aquatique de Saint-Leonard) was built in 2006 and is home to three swimming pools: one recreational basin, one 25 m pool and one acclimation basin that includes a turbo bath spa.
+The Saint-Leonard Aquatic Complex (Complexe aquatique de Saint-Leonard) was built in 2006 and is home to three swimming pools: one recreational basin, one 25 m pool and one acclimation basin that includes a turbo bath spa.
 There are also two saunas, one for women and one for men.

 Skate parks

-Skaters can skate safely in any one of the two skate parks located in the city of Saint Leonard.
-Admission to these parks is free, and they are open to the public May through October.
+Skaters can skate safely in the skate park located in Parc Delorme.
+Admission to the park is free, and it is open to the public May through October.

 Cycling paths

-Saint Leonard has 10 km of bike paths around the borough, that connect various parks, pools and municipal structures.
+Saint-Leonard has 10 km of bike paths around the borough, that connect various parks, pools and municipal structures.
 On November 1, 2022, the city of Montreal announced its Vision vélo 2023-2027 which plans to increase Montreal's cycling network by 200 km.
-This includes 2 REV (Réseau Express Vélo) routes passing through Saint-Leonard on Lacordaire boulevard and the other on Jean-Talon Street.
+This includes 2 REV (Réseau Express Vélo) routes passing through Saint-Leonard on Lacordaire Boulevard and the other on Jean-Talon Street.
 If all goes to plan this will be the first time that Saint-Leonard will be connected to the rest of the Montreal bike network.

+A bike repair station is located next to the bike path on the Boulevard Robert entrance to Parc Wilfrid-Bastien.

 Hockey

-Saint Leonard has two hockey arenas, Aréna Martin Brodeur, located on 5300 boulevard Robert, and Aréna Roberto Luongo, located on 7755 Rue Colbert.
+Saint-Léonard has two hockey arenas, Aréna Martin Brodeur, located on 5300 Boulevard Robert, and Aréna Roberto Luongo, located on 7755 Rue Colbert.
 These arenas host local games, and usually provide food, locker rooms, showers and public free-skating.

-Saint Leonard also has many outdoor hockey rinks in the winter.
+Saint-Léonard also has many outdoor hockey rinks in the winter.
 There are seven rinks set up before winter, and then they are iced when the temperature is appropriate.
 There was a delay of rink making in 2007 when the weather was warmer than usual.

 Soccer

-Soccer is a very popular sport for the youth in Saint Leonard.
+Soccer is a very popular sport for the youth in Saint-Léonard.
 Every large public park in Saint-Léonard has a soccer field open to the public.

 Figure skating

-Both Saint Leonard arenas are used by the figure skating community.
+Both Saint-Léonard arenas are used by the figure skating community.
 Many Olympic and World Champions have trained here in different disciplines like singles, pairs, dance and synchronized skating.

 Other activities

 The city has a domed football stadium, Stade Hébert, which is home to the Saint-Léonard Cougars of the CJFL football league.

 There are bocce courts located at almost every public park.

+There are two ping-pong tables located at Parc Delorme.

-Saint Leonard contains a cavern located at Pie XII Park.
+Saint-Léonard contains a cavern located at Pie XII Park.

 Education

 Schools

-Since the replacement of denominational (Catholic/Protestant) school boards with linguistic (French/English) ones, Saint-Leonard is served by one school board for the English schools and a school service centre for French schools.
+Since the replacement of denominational (Catholic/Protestant) school boards with linguistic (French/English) ones, Saint-Léonard is served by one school board for the English schools and a school service centre for French schools.
 All French schools are part of the Centre de services scolaire de la Pointe-de-l'Île (CSSPÎ) while all English schools are part of the English Montreal School Board (EMSB).

-The French-language high school is École secondaire Antoine de St-Exupery.
+The French language high school is École secondaire Antoine de Saint-Exupéry.